UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 * [Improvement] Allow places autocomplete feature to work for billing fields when checkout defaults to billing same as shipping.
 * [Improvement] Handle map and fields updating based on Shipping Options set in WooCommerce and "Ship to different address" checkbox status.
 * [Change] GPS Coordinates `lpac_latitude` & `lpac_longitude` are no longer stored as private meta items.
 They're now public.
-* [Compat] Add AutoComplete support for Fluid Checkout plugin.
+* [Compatibility] Add AutoComplete support for Fluid Checkout plugin.

 = 1.5.3 =
 * [Fix PRO] Customers would always receive a shipping error when trying to place an order if "Ship Only to Drawn Regions" or "Limit Shipping Distance" feature was enabled.
 * [Fix PRO] Saved address details on map would show 'undefined' if `shipping_address_1` field was not present in object.
 * [Fix PRO] Saved Addresses feature would always save customer billing address even when shipping address details were available.
-* [Compat] Support added for Fluid Checkout for WooCommerce plugin's custom checkout page.
+* [Compatibility] Support added for Fluid Checkout for WooCommerce plugin's custom checkout page.

 = 1.5.2 =
 * [New PRO] Feature to prevent shipping to customers who's location do not fall inside your drawn shipping regions.
 [Learn More](https://lpacwp.com/docs/getting-started/plugin-settings/shipping/#cost-by-region)